entitysport/slate/source/index.html.md

-totalraidpoint | integer | total raid points by the player raidtouchpoint | integer | total raid touch point raidbonuspoint | integer | total raid bonus point raidpointpermatch | string | average raid points by the player per game totaltacklepoint | integer | total tackle points by the player super10s | string | 10 raid points by the player in a game high5s | string | 5 tackle by the player in a game notoutpercentage | string | amount of play time percentage player remain notout
+totalraidpoint | integer | total raid points by the player raidtouchpoint | integer | total raid touch point raidbonuspoint | integer | total raid bonus point raidpointpermatch | float | average raid points by the player per game totaltacklepoint | integer | total tackle points by the player super10s | string | 10 raid points by the player in a game high5s | string | 5 tackle by the player in a game notoutpercentage | float | amount of play time percentage player remain notout